GE Genesis: P42DC

 P42DCs are used primarily on most of Amtrak's long-haul and higher-speed rail service outside the Northeast and lower Empire Corridors.
-They will be replaced on long-distance service by 125 Siemens ALC-42 Charger locomotives between 2021 and 2024, but will remain in service on corridor trains.
+They will be replaced on long-distance service by 125 Siemens ALC-42 Charger locomotives between 2021 and 2024, but will remain in service on shorter corridor trains.

-Via Rail Canada has utilized P42DC locomotives since 2001, when they replaced the LRC locomotives in 2001.
+Via Rail Canada has also utilized P42DC (Also designated as EPA-42as) since 2001.
+The P42DCs replaced the LRC locomotives that same year.
 They are currently on services with speeds up to 100 mph, mainly on the Quebec City-Windsor rail corridor.

+P42C

+The P42C is a Non-Powered Control Unit (cab car) converted by Amtrak from retired P42DC locomotives, with the first one converted in 2024.
+These retain their internal components for weight purposes.
+Amtrak plans to eventually convert 18 Genesis locomotives into P42Cs.
+The first of these, numbered 9700 (ex-184), entered service in June 2025.

 P32AC-DM

-The P32AC-DM (GENESIS Series II, short for "Passenger, 3200 hp, Alternating Current, Dual Mode") was developed for both Amtrak and Metro-North.
-They can operate on power generated either by the on-board diesel prime mover or power collected from a third rail electrification system at 750 volts direct current; the third-rail shoes are used on the over-running third-rail into Penn Station for Amtrak units and the under-running third-rail into Grand Central Terminal for Metro-North.
+The P32AC-DM (GENESIS Series 2, short for "Passenger, 3200 hp, Alternating Current, Dual Mode") was developed for both Amtrak and Metro-North.
+They can be powered either by their diesel prime mover or for a short duration via electricity from a 750 volt third rail.
+The third rail shoes are used on the over-running third rail into Penn Station for Amtrak units and the under-running third rail into Grand Central Terminal for Metro-North.
 The P32AC-DM is rated at 3200 hp, 2900 hp when supplying HEP, and is geared for a maximum speed of 110 mph.
 Tractive effort is rated at 275.8 kN of starting effort from zero to 14 mph and 113.43 kN of continuous effort at 40 mph given wheel power of 2700 hp.

-The P32AC-DM is unique as it is equipped with GE's GEB15 AC (alternating current) traction motors, rather than DC (direct current) motors as used in the other subtypes.
-It is also only one of two modern American electro-diesel locomotives with third-rail capability, along with the EMD DM30AC operated by the Long Island Rail Road.
-NJ Transit and Exo's Bombardier ALP-45DP electro-diesel locomotive can operate from overhead catenary electrification.
+Unlike the other Genesis variants, the P32AC-DM uses AC (alternating current) traction motors rather than DC (direct current) motors, and has a smaller 12-cylinder prime mover instead of a 16-cylinder.

 The P32AC-DM is only used on services operating north from New York City, where diesel emissions through its two fully enclosed main terminal stations are prohibited.
+Third rail use is limited; it can only be used for about 10 minutes due to thermal limitations.
+Metro-North's P32AC-DM's only use electric mode in the 4 miles of tunnel leading to Grand Central Terminal, and use diesel elsewhere even if third rail is available, unlike their Siemens SC-42DM intended replacements, which will use electric mode everywhere third rail is available.

-Amtrak rosters 18 P32AC-DM locomotives and uses them for its Empire Service, Ethan Allen Express, Lake Shore Limited (New York section), Adirondack, and Maple Leaf services, all which travel to New York Penn Station.
+Amtrak rosters 18 P32AC-DM locomotives and uses them for its Empire Service, Ethan Allen Express, Lake Shore Limited (New York section), Adirondack, and Maple Leaf services, all of which travel to New York Penn Station.
 Metro-North rosters 31 P32AC-DM locomotives on push-pull trains to Grand Central Terminal; four are owned by the Connecticut Department of Transportation.

-In December 2020, the Metropolitan Transportation Authority of New York board approved a Federal Transit Administration-funded $335 million contract for 27 dual-mode locomotives, based on the Siemens Charger design.
-The new dual mode locomotives will replace the 27 existing P32AC-DM locomotives used on Metro-North's Hudson Line, Harlem Line, and Danbury Branch; they will use third rail electric power to enter Grand Central Terminal.
-The order includes additional options for up to 144 more locomotives, which includes 32 additional for use by Metro-North, 20 for the New York State Department of Transportation (for Amtrak Empire Service trains), and 20 for the Connecticut Department of Transportation.
+The Metro-North and ConnDOT fleet of P32AC-DM locomotives will be replaced in 2025–2027 by new Siemens SC-42DM Charger locomotives.